The Dye House

 When the Rhode Island mills started mass producing weaving, they no longer needed North Stonington weavers, so local shop keepers went into cloth production for themselves, importing cotton, employing spinners and weavers, and setting up dye houses like ours.

-North Stonington shop keepers kept this unique system going well into the 1850's.
+North Stonington shop keepers kept this unique system going almost into the 1850's.

 Our Dye House was owned by Horace Babcock, a dyer known for producing nine different values of indigo by a secret process using plant-based dyes.
 Yarns were even brought to our dye house from other towns so they, too, could be dyed by North Stonington's expert dyers.